 The Department also participates in the teaching of a number of interdisciplinary or interdepartmental degrees:

 - M.A. in Aesthetics

 - M.A. in Women's Studies

 Information on postgraduate study in U.C.C. is provided in the postgraduate prospectus.
-EU Applicants for taught postgraduate programmes can now apply online through the Postgraduate Applications Centre in Galway (PAC), where you can check the status of your application online.
+EU Applicants for taught postgraduate programmes can now apply online through UCC's application system, where you can check the status of your application online.
 Applications for the M.Phil. or Ph.D. are required to complete an application form.
 Completed forms should be sent to:

 University College Cork,